dask/dask-blog/_posts/2020-11-12-deconvolution.md

 applied we are able to convolve data using a simple multiplication.

 As it turns out this FFT transformation is extremely fast on both CPUs and GPUs.
-Similarly the algorithm we can write with FFTs are accelerated.
+Similarly the algorithm we can write with FFTs is accelerated.
 Despite the added step of doing FFTs, the cost of transformation + the cost of the algorithm is still lower than performing the original algorithm in real space.
 We (and others before us) found this was the case for Richardson Lucy (on both